Skip to main content

 Things to Know About the Cost of Your Cancer Treatment

-Here are some tips on what costs you might be able to expect and some ideas on how to plan for, ask about, and discuss treatment costs with your health care team.
+Here are some tips on finding out what costs you might expect and ideas on how to plan for, ask about, and discuss treatment costs with your health care team.

 Medical expenses of cancer treatment

-Learn as much as you can about cancer and your cancer treatment before it starts.
+Try to learn as much as you can about your cancer treatment before it starts.
 Remember that each person's experience and treatment is different.
-So, learning and asking questions will help you know what to expect for your situation.
+Asking questions will help you learn what you might expect.
 It can also help you plan for and deal with the costs related to your care.

 • Procedures (for diagnosis or treatment, which can include room charges, equipment, different doctors, and more)